 NARRATOR: At 2:15 that afternoon, Johnny Clay was still in the city.
 He knew exactly how long it would take him to drive to the track, park his car and walk to the grandstand.
 He planned to arrive just before the start of the seventh race.

 Crossfade to shot 282.

-However, I also think there is a relationship to this scene in The Killing.
-As for that luggage in The Shining, Jack is sitting reading the Playgirl magazine and we have all that luggage in the background, too much for a little VW to carry.
+In The Shining, Jack is sitting reading a Playgirl magazine while in the background we have all that luggage, too much for a little VW to carry.
 This ties back to shot 281 in The Killing.
 Johnny, preparing for the heist, exits Jeffrey's Luggage store.
 Beside it is a maternity shop.
 Across the street is a store called Playmates.
 In the background is a Coca-Cola sign.
 Christmas tree decoarations line the street though it is too early for them.
 The salient ingredients here are the luggage store, the maternity shop, the briefcase Johnny is carrying and the Playmates store.
 What's in Johnny's case?
 We won't find this out until he's in the locker room, but in the case is his clown mask and a duffel bag.
-You see, no one can carry out two million dollars in a brief case.
+You see, no one can carry out two million dollars in a small brief case.
+There's no room for that amount of money in a small brief case.
 That slim little brief case is hiding in it something which expands, the duffel bag.
 It's to be compared with a pregnant woman whose womb expands in pregnancy.
-The slim briefcase is just to hide the duffel bag, which is tossed out the window once it is filled.
+The slim briefcase is just to hide the duffel bag that will be filled with money and tossed out the window for Keenan to pick up.